jackschu/uva-operating-systems-review/markdownfiles/file-systems.md

     -   each dir referencing an inode is called a hard link
 -   adv over fat
     -   reliability via logs
-    -   easiesr to scan for free blocks
+    -   easier to scan for free blocks
-    -   easyier to find kth block
+    -   easier to find kth block
     -   file type/size stored in inode together
 -   cons
     -   inode block map is far from file data so long seek time